 Pune is considered the cultural capital of Maharashtra, and rightly so.
 For tourists and locals alike, there’s plenty to discover in our city – from ancient Wadas to former Palaces, bustling markets, to warrior memorials.
-Here's a list of heritage buildings that go beyond Shaniwar Wada and a worth visiting.
+After staying in months, you may want to visit some good city heritage places to take a break from the mundane routine.
+Here's a list of heritage buildings that you must visit in Pune.

 Get To Know Pune's History With These Heritage Buildings In The City